 A single-zone mini split costs $1,500–$4,500 fully installed in 2026, with the national average at $3,000.
 Multi-zone systems run $4,000–$18,000 depending on the number of zones and brand tier.
 DIY installation of a MrCool or Senville unit cuts the total to $800–$2,000 by eliminating $1,000–$3,000 in labor costs per zone.

 These prices include equipment, labor, materials, and basic electrical work.
 Below you'll find a line-item cost breakdown for every component, plus real-world pricing for single-zone, multi-zone, and DIY scenarios.
-We also cover the tax credits and rebates that can reduce your out-of-pocket cost by 30–60%.
+We also cover the 2026 incentive landscape — the federal Section 25C heat-pump tax credit (up to $2,000 for qualifying mini-splits) expired Dec 31, 2025 under the OBBBA (PL 119-21, signed July 4, 2025); for 2026 installs, IRA HEAR (income-qualified, up to $8,000 for heat pumps), HOMES (performance-based), and state/utility rebates can still reduce out-of-pocket cost by 20–50% depending on eligibility and program.

 Total Installed Cost Summary